purpleprotocol/purplecoin/doc/crowdsale.md

 ## Purplecoin Crowdsale
 This document contains important information regarding the Purplecoin Crowdsale.
 For more information, please read the [Token Sale Agreement](https://purplecoin.io/tsa).
+To understand the scope of this project, take a look at the [Vision](https://github.com/purpleprotocol/purplecoin/blob/main/doc/vision.md) document.

 ### General information
 * Start date 24 Jan 2023.
 There is no end date, the sale ends when all coins have been sold or until we decide to end it.